PetroIvaniuk/2022-Ukraine-Russia-War-Dataset/README.md

 A lot of civilians and children have already been killed by russia troops.
 Ukraine is in war flame and under missile attack now.
 We are strong.
 Stand with Ukraine. #StandWithUkraine, @StandWithUkraine

 ### Application
-- [russian Equipment Losses](https://share.streamlit.io/petroivaniuk/ukraine-russia-war/main/russia_losses.py) - is a monitoring dashboard that describes russian Equipment Losses during the 2022 russian invasion of Ukraine.
+- [russian Equipment Losses](https://share.streamlit.io/petroivaniuk/ukraine-russia-war/main/russia_losses.py) - is a monitoring dashboard that describes russian Equipment Losses during the 2022 russia invasion of Ukraine.

 ### Related Datasets
 - [2022 Ukraine Russia War, Losses, Oryx + Images](https://www.kaggle.com/datasets/piterfm/2022-ukraine-russia-war-equipment-losses-oryx) - Ukraine and russia Equipment Losses based on Oryx Investigation.
 - [russian navy (Military Maritime Fleet)](https://www.kaggle.com/datasets/piterfm/russian-navy) - all Surface Combatants, Submarines, Littoral Warfare Ships, Rescue, and Auxiliary Ships.
-Ship losses During The 2022 Russian Invasion Of Ukraine are included.
+Ship losses During The 2022 russian Invasion Of Ukraine are included.
 - [Social Media Athletes from russia & belarus](https://www.kaggle.com/datasets/piterfm/olympic-athletes-social-media-russia-belarus) - Social Media of russia and belarus athletes that took part in Beijing 2022 Olympic Winter Games.
 - [Kaggle, Data in CSV format](https://www.kaggle.com/piterfm/2022-ukraine-russian-war) - the same data on Kaggle.
 You can also look at the variety of [Kaggle notebooks](https://www.kaggle.com/datasets/piterfm/2022-ukraine-russian-war/code) with analysis and visualisation.